 What is a support person?

 A support person is someone that an employee can nominate to attend a meeting with them to provide emotional support and reassurance.
 They are not an advocate.
-A support person could be a work colleague, friend, family member, union representative or lawyer.
+A support person could be a work colleague, friend, family member, industrial representative or lawyer.
 There are circumstances where it may not be appropriate for a particular person to take on this role.

 The role of a support person is to provide emotional support and reassurance to an employee.
 They: